Its-Itachi/Updated_PIFuHD/README.md

 ## 📝 Notes

-- This version addresses runtime errors, checkpoint loading issues, and Python environment compatibility problems
+- This version addresses runtime errors, checkpoint loading issues, and Google Colab compatibility problems
 - Users can run the notebook directly without manual fixes
 - **Tip:** If the final cell does not produce output, re-run the notebook to fix Python import caching issues
 - For feedback or suggestions, please open an **Issue**